A blueprint to beat cancer

 Cancer is one of the leading causes of death worldwide, and the number of new cancer cases and cancer survivors is increasing.
 Yet around 40% of cancer cases are preventable.
 The Diet, Nutrition, Physical Activity and Cancer: a Global Perspective report will provide everyone, from policymakers to health professionals to individual members of the public, with access to the most up-to-date and trustworthy information on how to reduce the risk of developing a preventable cancer.

-As one of WCRF’s Hong Kong ambassadors, I have the privilege of presenting findings from the report at the annual International Society of Behavioral Nutrition and Physical Activity conference in Hong Kong on 3–6 June 2018.
-Read the report here.
+As one of WCRF’s Hong Kong ambassadors, I had the privilege of presenting findings from the report at the annual International Society of Behavioral Nutrition and Physical Activity conference in Hong Kong on 3–6 June 2018.